MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/TimeOfDay.md

 description: Contents of the .TimeOfDay enumeration.
 ---
 # TimeOfDay Enumeration
->[!IMPORTANT]
->These APIs are experimental as part of the Beta APIs experiment.
-As with all experiments, you may see changes in functionality in updated Minecraft versions.
-Check the Minecraft Changelog for details on any changes to Beta APIs.
-Where possible, this documentation reflects the latest updates to APIs in Minecraft beta versions.
-> [!CAUTION]
-> This enum is still in pre-release.
-Its signature may change or it may be removed in future releases.

 Provides numeric values for common periods in the Minecraft day.